FourGuardians/assets/README.md

-# alpha-assets
+# assets
+> I like assets and so should you.

-The repository for all alpha/testing assets.
+The repository for all of the game assets!